logo

 ARTICLES:

-• Desiree writes regularly for Counsel Magazine of which she is an Editorial Board Member has interviewed the Attorney General of England and Wales, Gary Younge, Editor-at-large of the Guardian Newspapers and Lord Anthony Hughes to highlight a few.
+• Desiree writes regularly for Counsel Magazine of which she is an Editorial Board Member.
+She has interviewed the Attorney General of England and Wales, Gary Younge, Editor-at-large of the Guardian Newspapers, Cherie Blair and Malcolm Bishop KC, Lord Chief Justice of Tonga, to highlight a few.
 Desiree is currently writing a book.

-• LEADING THE WAY ON ETHICS - Counsel Magazine, January 2017
+• LEADING THE WAY ON ETHICS - Counsel Magazine

 TMC Logo